-We recognise that a crucial part of our safeguarding responsibility is to minimise the opportunity for peer on peer abuse to occur.
+We recognise that a crucial part of our safeguarding responsibility is to minimise the opportunity for child-on-child abuse to occur.
 In order to do this, and to establish a safe environment for all children, we:

-- have robust behaviour and anti-bullying policies, which makes it clear that we have a zero tolerance approach to any kind of peer on peer abuse; - ensure staff understand what is meant by peer on peer abuse and the school policy on peer on peer abuse by <insert details here>; - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; - refer to this in the Adult Code of Conduct which governs how we expect all adults to behaviour and - recognise that sexual harassment and sexual violence, as well as other forms of peer on peer abuse, may be happening even if they are not reported.
+- have robust behaviour and anti-bullying policies, which makes it clear that we have a zero tolerance approach to any kind of child-on-child abuse; - ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse by carrying out robust training on the issue and ensuring that all staff have read the relevant sections of KCSIE 2022; - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; - refer to this in the Adult Code of Conduct which governs how we expect all adults to behaviour; - have an understanding of intra-familial harms and any necessary support for siblings following incidents; - recognise that sexual harassment and sexual violence, as well as other forms of childon-child abuse, may be happening even if they are not reported.

-How we address peer on peer abuse within the curriculum and across the school
+How we address child-on-child abuse within the curriculum and across the school